Desenho2018-2-GitPub/core/README.md

 OS X & Linux:

-It is required to have Python 3 and Django installed.
+It is required to have Docker and Docker Compose installed.
-Navigate to the project folder, run migrations and then the server.
+Navigate to the project folder and run the Docker Compose command.

 ```
-cd GitPub/
+cd core/gitpub
-python3 ./manage.py migrate
-python3 ./manage.py runserver 0.0.0.0:8000
+docker-compose up
 ```

 Docker: